ember-learn/handbook/github-workflow.md

 # GitHub workflow

-This doc describes the GitHub workflow process and permissions rules for our team.
+This document describes the GitHub workflow process and permissions rules for our team.
 It does not apply to undeployed apps that are in greenfield development.

 ## Reviews